ivatavuk/vineyard_midrow_detection/README.md

 # Vineyard Row Middle Detection
-ROS package for detecting the middle of the passage between the row of grapevines.
+ROS package for detecting the middle of the passage between two rows of grapevines.

 Point Cloud Library (PCL) is used to detect the border rows from a 3D LiDAR scan.